My zone

 MOMMYS ARE ENERGY MONSTERS

 I remember going to the Nursery with a pram, little Dora in it, and Patrick on the stroller stand.
-There was also a scooter or a bike hanging on the buggy.
+There was also a scooter or a balance bike hanging on the buggy.
 I pushed that weight uphill – unfortunately – because that’s where the Nursery was.
 Without any effort, without a drop of sweat, or out of breath.
 When I think about it, I tell myself that I was strong, I had so much energy, I wouldn’t do it now.
-And you know what I think, I’m lying to myself, of course I would, all mothers would do it.
+And you know what I think?
+I’m lying to myself, of course I would; all mothers would do it.

 OTHER PEOPLE THAN MOMMY

 This is a rhetorical question, to all mothers on earth.
 We don’t have an answer to this.
 Sometimes one of my hands goes numb, so I carry my babies on the other hand.
-Later, when both my hands are numb, his legs are still sore, so I carry him on my shoulders.
+Later, when both my hands are numb, his legs are still sore, so I take him on my shoulders.
 The next day, I don’t feel sore muscles, because from morning to evening, I have the same kind of exercises with my children.

 MOM’S ENERGY VERSUS CHILDREN’S ENERGY